hanabi/hanabi.github.io/Reference.md

 * However, in some situations, the player who has been screamed at sees that if they give a clue, the next player will be left at 0 clues and will be forced to discard a critical card.
 * Thus, in this situation, the player should chop move as normal and then discard their new chop, which will functionally act as a second *Scream Discard*.
 This second *Scream Discard* is called a *Rebellious Discard*, because they are not doing what they are told.

-### The Redundant 5's Chop Move
+### The Redundant Save Chop Move

-* Players that have two or more clued 1's in their hand will often use the *Order Chop Move* to *Chop Move* a 5 on the next player's chop.
+* Players that have two or more clued 1's in their hand will often use the *Order Chop Move* to *Chop Move* a 2, a 5, or a critical card on the next player's chop.
-* Subsequently, if a player with two or more clued 1's in their hand does not play a 1 and instead clues a single 5 on the next player's chop, this is very strange.
+* Subsequently, if a player with two or more clued 1's in their hand does not play a 1 and instead gives a *Save Clue* to a 2, a 5, or a critical card on the next player's chop, this is very strange.
-* In this situation, if there is nothing else special going on, the player who got clued the 5 should *Chop Move* the card next to the 5.
+* In this situation, if there is nothing else special going on, the player who got clued should *Chop Move* the card next to the one that was explicitly saved.

 ### The Trash Push Prompt & The Trash Push Finesse